My First BimlFlex Solution

 The target architecture for this guide is a three-layered data solution that includes a staging layer, a Data Vault, and a Data Mart layer.

-This uses a staging layer with both a transient staging database and a persistent staging (archive) database.
-The Data Vault layer illustrates how BimlFlex allows agile acceleration of an integration layer for modern data warehousing.
-For easy reporting and analytics, the architecture is completed with an analyst-facing dimensional model.
+The staging layer will be configured with both a transient staging database and a persistent staging (archive) database.
+The Data Vault layer illustrates how BimlFlex allows acceleration of an integration layer.
+For easy reporting and analytics, the architecture is completed with an analyst-facing Dimensional Model.

-- Windows-based development machine for local installation of BimlStudio and BimlFlex
+- A Windows-based development machine for local installation of BimlStudio and BimlFlex

 - SQL Server 2017/2019 with SQL Server engine and SSIS/Integration services